acumos/model-deployments-deployment-client/docs/deployment-client-developer-guide.rst

   * send dockerinfo.json to the Model Connector service via the /putDockerInfo API
   * send blueprint.json to the Model Connector service via the /putBlueprint API

+* invoke the `Deployment Status`_ API to convey the job result back to the Deployment Client